National Solidarity Party (Singapore): Party rebuild and the 2011 general election

-General Election 2015
+2015 general election

 The party expressed intention to contest five constituencies (MacPherson, Marine Parade, Pioneer, Sembawang and Tampines), but the party shortly dropped out on MacPherson and Marine Parade, citing the possibility of multi-cornered contests that were likely to dilute the votes from the incumbent opposition WP and reducing the chance for a more diverse Parliament.

 The party later changed their mind a few days later, and announced their intention to contest MacPherson SMC citing closeness with the constituency as they had contested there in the prior election.
 In a response, a few party members, such as acting secretary-general Poa and a CEC member Fazli Talip, resigned from NSP, citing that they were strongly opposed to the controversial decision to contest MacPherson.
 The party initially fielded Chia as the candidate, but he later withdrew on 23 August due to the online abuse that received from him, and the party eventually chose Cheo as a candidate.
 Lim Tean was appointed as acting-secretary general following Poa's resignation.

 Prior to the election, a few prominent members, such as Seah and Chong-Aruldoss, left the party.
 Seah and Chong-Aruldoss later joined WP and SPP, respectively.
 During the campaigning period, Cheo drew public outcry on an interview citing MacPherson's incumbent Tin Pei Ling's status as a new mother was "her weakness" and saying that she might spend more time focusing on her child than on her constituents, and later claimed it as a joke.
 On 8 September, Tampines GRC candidate Choong Hon Heng's rally on booing PAP had gone viral.
 The party failed to win any of the constituencies, and Cheo had his S$14,500 electoral deposit forfeited as a consequence of garnering less than 12.5% of the valid votes cast for MacPherson (215 or 0.82%).

 Lim resigned from his post and left NSP in May 2017, and formed his new party, Peoples Voice, in October 2018.

-General Election 2020
+2020 general election

 The party fielded a total of 10 candidates and contested Sembawang and Tampines in the 2020 elections.
 The party also expressed interest in contesting MacPherson and Pioneer, but both withdrew and respectively backed the People's Power Party and Progress Singapore Party.
 Ahead of elections, Chia resigned from NSP and joined the Singapore People's Party and became the new secretary-general a year later.

 On polling day on 10 July, the party failed to win any GRCs, but improved their vote share for each GRC.